NachoConsumer69/scam/README.md

 <h1 align="center">Discord QR Code Token Logger (Updated!)</h1>
-<h3 align="center">Discord Bot that impersonates Wick Bot to steal tokens!</br>Make sure to star the project to keep it being updated! ⭐</h3>
+<h3 align="center">Discord Bot that impersonates Wick Bot to steal tokens!</br>Make sure to star the project to keep it being updated! ⭐</br>Currently switching to <a href="https://capmonster.cloud">capmonster</a> as 2captcha is unreliable</h3>

 ## Features